syseleven/grav-docs-syseleven-stack/user/pages/04.Reference/07.dns/docs.en.md

 !!
 Please note that DNS zones in the SysEleven DNS service must be fully qualified, which means they must end with a trailing dot.
 If your domain name is `example.com`, the corresponding fully qualified zone name would be `example.com.`

-### Zone transfer to different projects
+## Zone transfer to different projects

-It is possible to transfer zones If they need to be maintained using different OpenStack projects.
+It is possible to transfer zones if they need to be maintained using different OpenStack projects.
 For example you can have a zone named `company.com.` in `project-a` and another zone named `team-1.company.com.` in `project-b`.

-#### Zone disputes
+### Zone disputes

 It is not automatically possible for us to verify ownership of your domain names, so in very rare circumstances your domain name might have been claimed by another customer already.
 Please contact our customer support in this case.

-### Secondary Zones
+## Secondary Zones

 It is possible to use our authoritative name server infrastructure together with a hidden master that you maintain yourself.
 You can accomplish that by creating a secondary zone.
 Using the OpenStack CLI you can create it like this: `openstack zone create --type secondary --masters master-1.example.com. master-2.example.com`.